Tasers: the basics

 Stun guns are the best portable self-defense weapons you can carry around.
 Some can be as portable as a cell phone or any lipstick, while tasers are a little bulky and ugly.

 Also, with a stun gun, your attacker may not realize it is a dangerous weapon, unlike a taser.

 5 Best Selling Tasers

 However, if you want to go for the ultimate and can afford this, this is the nr.1 product:

-The Pulse+ has a built-in high visibility flashlight and an aiming laser.
-This device includes a free trial of Noonlight, a security platform that wirelessly connects your Pulse+ device to your phone and sends law enforcement to the user’s location immediately upon pulling the trigger.
+Noonlight is a security platform that wirelessly connects your Pulse+ device to your phone and immediately dispatches law enforcement to the user’s location when the user pulls the trigger.

 It’s the same personal defense equipment used and trusted by law enforcement and security agencies worldwide.